bheimbu/evolutionary_ecology/docs/source/first_week.rst

 .. tabs::

-   .. tab:: Geneious Prime.
+   .. tab:: Geneious Prime

-    1. Watch **`A brief tour of Geneious Prime <https://go.geneious.com/video/getting-started-in-geneious-prime>`_**.
+    1. Watch `A brief tour of Geneious Prime <https://go.geneious.com/video/getting-started-in-geneious-prime>`_.
-    2. If you are going to use your own PC on Monday next week, install the **`30-days trial version of Geneious Prime <https://manage.geneious.com/free-trial>`_**.
+    2. If you are going to use your own PC on Monday next week, install the `30-days trial version of Geneious Prime <https://manage.geneious.com/free-trial>`_.
-    3. Watch the tutorial about **`Sanger Sequencing <https://www.geneious.com/academy/getting-started/?wvideo=0htkkxq986>`_**.
+    3. Watch the tutorial about `Sanger Sequencing <https://www.geneious.com/academy/getting-started/?wvideo=0htkkxq986>`_.
 It will explain the most important and common terms such as sequence assembly, sequence checking, ambiguous positions, consensus sequence, etc, and explains how to analyze your Sanger sequences.

-   .. tab:: General introduction to Sanger-sequencing.
+   .. tab:: General introduction to Sanger-sequencing

     .. youtube:: YeHtjO7vlyg
     .. youtube:: CN21sVuXkkw